datameshgroup/fusion/docs/api-reference/fusion-app.md

 # Fusion App

 Fusion App is a DataMesh middleware that is installed in the PC as the Sale System.

 Fusion App wraps the Fusion Cloud API and handles many of the interactions between the Sale System and the POI terminal (web socket, security, pairing, error handling, UI etc).

+There are two methods for processing a payment using Fusion App:

+* Events mode - the Sale System sends a HTTP POST to a local endpoint, and if valid receives 202 ACCEPTED.
+The Sale System polls Fusion App, processing events received until the payment response is returned.
-To initiate a payment, the Sale System sends a HTTP POST to a local endpoint, and waits for a response.
+* Blocking - the Sale System sends a HTTP POST to a local endpoint, and waits for a response.
+If successful (200 OK) the response will contain the payment response details.

-In case of an error (timeout, system crash etc), the Sale System sends a HTTP GET request to request the status of the payment.
+In both methods, in case of an error (timeout, system crash etc), the Sale System sends a HTTP GET request to request the status of the payment.

 ## Getting started with Fusion App

 ### Install Fusion App

 :::info
-The latest Fusion App installer can be downloaded from this [link](https://cloudposintegration.io/fusion/fusionapp/releases/FusionAppSetup_vStable.exe).
+The latest dev release Fusion App installer can be downloaded from this [link](https://cloudposintegration.io/fusion/fusionapp/releases/FusionAppSetup_vDev.exe).
 :::

 - Run the installer and select the _Development_ install type.
 (For installation in _Production_ environment, select _Production_)